 Kwadwo is an Optometrist by profession.
-Prior to starting his studies in Waterford, he worked as a Teaching and Research Assistant at the Department of Optometry and Visual Science, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
-From 2005 to 2011, Kwadwo studied Doctor of Optometry at the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana, graduating with Distinction.
-During his studies at KNUST, he was on the Faculty of Biosciences Dean’s Honors List on three consecutive occasions for outstanding academic excellence.
-In the final year of his studies, being a team player with excellent leadership qualities, he was appointed as the President of the Dr. D.B.
-Kumah Research Group, Department of Optometry and Visual Science, KNUST.
-Furthermore, he served in various capacities during Optometric Outreaches whilst a student.
-Kwadwo's interests include counselling, vision screening and prevention of blindness.
+Prior to starting his studies, he worked as a Teaching and Research Assistant at the Department of Optometry and Visual Science, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
+From 2005 to 2011, he studied Doctor of Optometry (OD) at KNUST, graduating with distinction.
+During his studies at KNUST, he was on the Faculty of Biosciences Dean’s Honours List on three consecutive occasions for outstanding academic performance.
+In his final year at KNUST, he was appointed as the President of the Dr. D.B.
+Kumah Research Group, Department of Optometry and Visual Science, KNUST, during which he coordinated the activities of his colleagues working on various projects in vision science.

 Kate Loskutova is a visiting research student with the Macular Pigment Research Group.
 She is currently a student at the Moscow State Medical Stomatological University and is anticipated to graduate in 2014, with the Bachelor of General Medicine degree.
 Kate completed a three week observership at the Basel Augenspital, Switzerland, and a six week observership at the Ophthalmology Department in Glostrup Hospital, Copenhagen, Denmark.
 She has previously studied the link between antioxidants and age-related macular degeneration with the MPRG in 2010 and is a co-author of the poster entitled "High Serum Concentrations of Lutein are Associated with Elevated 8-oxo-dg in Serum of Normal Subjects" presented at the ARVO 2011 Conference.